 If you have acres of weeds, you might want to consider solarization during summer.
 Water the area, cover it with clear plastic and then let the sun's heat help germinate the seed.
-After germination the continued heat under the plastic dehydrates and kills the plants.
+After germination the continued heat dehydrates and kills the plants.
 The downside of solarization is that some deep seated weeds like bindweed are too deep to kill all the roots, and soil microorganisms (the life in the soil) are killed as well.
 The use of weed block fabric is prevalent, but doesn't always work the way you think.
 Weed block prevents the seeds under the fabric from germinating (no light); weed seeds above the fabric germinate easily.
 Gravel in particular acts as a seeding medium collecting fine dust/soil then providing nooks and crannies for the weed seeds.
 Condensation off the rocks helps provide some moisture.
-My thoughts are that if you like lots of new plants you'll spend serious time cutting holes in the fabric for them and then increasing the hole size as they grow.
-I only use weed block under my dry stream or under pathways for this reason - places without added plants.
-Who needs the extra work?
+My thoughts are that if you like lots of plants you'll spend a lot of time cutting holes in the fabric for them and then increasing the hole size as they grow.
+I use weed block under my dry stream or under pathways only.

 The most important part of weed management is plant ID.
 You need to know what the plant is, whether it's annual or perennial, and how it spreads.
-There are some really creative ways plants spread e.g. vetch creates little pillows that explode throwing the seed away from the parent so they don't compete for resources, seeds with wings that fly away, seeds that catch on animal fur or clothing or shoes to be transported elsewhere.
-Vetch is a nitrogen fixer so it provides additional benefits to surrounding plants that absorb the nitrogen.
+There are some really creative ways plants spread e.g. alfalfa creates little pillows that explode throwing the seed away from the parent so they don't compete for resources, seeds with wings that fly away, seeds that catch on animal fur or clothing or shoes to be transported elsewhere.
+Alfalfa is a nitrogen fixer so it provides additional benefits to surrounding plants that absorb the nitrogen.

 Since we first moved to High Desert in 1999 I've noticed the weeds have changed over time.
 The early weeds, right after construction when the soil was disturbed, included primarily tumbleweed and kochia.
 Later in time hairy golden aster became invasive and London Rocket, a mustard, showed up in winter.
 The next weed/grass to appear included cheat grass, foxtail, and purple three awn.
-More recently I've seen weeds like spurge, black medic, silver nightshade, and purslane.
+More recently I've seen spurge, black medoc, silver nightshade, and purslane.
 Spurge and purslane are opportunistic weeds that appear in a wet area so allowing the area to dry out should help reduce their number.